FREQUENTLY ASKED QUESTIONS

 What benefits do I have as a Smart MTB Training Member?

-Smart MTB Training Members get: every single training plan and workout, access to powerful app support and ability to sync with Strava, members-only videos and blogs, and discounts on Consultations and Custom Training Plans.
+Smart MTB Training Members get: every single training plan and workout, access to powerful app support and ability to sync with Strava, members-only videos and blogs, exclusive webinars and educational courses, and discounts on Consultations and Custom Training Plans.

 What training plans do I have access to?